drbean/edit/joyce/Joyce_Huang_proposal_draft.md

 is necessary to have a valid assessment that teachers can administer efficiently and repeatedly.
-Such a test is needed because, in addition to understanding a student's readiness for alphabetic learning, teachers also need to check children's development of alphabetic learning regularly, typically at the beginning, in the middle, and at the end of the school semester.
+Such a test is needed because, in addition to understanding a student's readiness for alphabetic learning, teachers also need to check children's development of alphabetic learning at regular intervals, typically at the beginning, in the middle, and at the end of the school semester.
 For this reason, *Tortorelli* et al. (2017) developed a quick, effective assessment of letter name knowledge called Quick Letter Name Knowledge